 Starter skates are just that – it’s where you begin.
 But as you progress through the sport, your needs will change.
 A new skater who puts in the time to build up the core and ankle strength they need to handle skating in proper form will eventually want a lower cuff.

 lower cuff.
 Our Rookie skates are designed to be the highest quality entry-level boot on the market.
 Our partners at the National Federations across the world couldn’t agree more – the Rookie set up is the place to start for anyone that wants to go into inline speed skating.
 And with value, you don’t want to skimp on quality, because starter skates have excellent resale potential if they’re well maintained.
 A sturdy boot will retain 50 to 65% of its value given just enough TLC!

 What people are saying

-We’ve heard from many coaches of beginners that the Cádomotus Rookie boots and the Rookie Agility and Junior packages are complementary to early-stage skater development.
+We’ve heard from many coaches of beginners that the Cádomotus Rookie boots and the Agility skate and Junior packages are complementary to early-stage skater development.
 We’ve heard from those that are going great guns and others that are taking their time to learn the sport at a more leisurely pace, they both have one thing in common: they agree that the Rookie skate is a solid foundation.
 They’re also being used to remediate, to help correct those issues that can derail a future champion before they even begin.
 Not only that, but the skates win praise for being economical too.
 Coupled with the innovative Transformer frame – a frame that allows you to try a large wheel 3 wheel set up or a smaller wheel 4 wheel set up – the Rookie is truly a skate to grow with and eventually out of.

 The bottom line

 The Rookie skate is sturdy, light, efficient, and effective as an all-around starter skate boot for skaters who need to develop form, agility and speed.
 It’s budget minded because it’s right-priced, and paired with the Transformer frame, it will save you even more money in the long-term.
 It’s the right choice to grow into the sport if that’s your desired outcome for yourself or your skater.